EusthEnoptEron/arise-multiplayer/README.md

 1. Remove `xinput1_3.dll`.
 2. Optionally, remove all files included in the archive.

+## How To Play Online

+There are 2 ways to play online that are known to work.

+### Using Steam Remote Play

+The game does not support Steam Remote Play out of the box for obvious reasons, but it's possible to work around this limitation by using a third-party application like [RemotePlayWhatever](https://github.com/m4dEngi/RemotePlayWhatever).

+If you follow the instructions, you should be able to send an invite link to your buddies and get a multiplayer session started.

+### Using Parsec

+You can play online using [Parsec](https://parsec.app/) (and possibly other apps that support Steam Input.)

+When using Parsec, it is advised that you switch the virtual gamepads to *DualShock 4*, otherwise the other players' gamepads might be detected twice.
+On the host machine, go to the host settings and switch the Virtual Gamepad Type from "Xbox 360" to "DualShock 4" and restart Parsec using the prompt at the top.

+You might also have to turn Approved Apps *off* and have Parsec run on the Desktop, too.

 ## Known Issues

 No critical issues known at this time.